-The Global Fish Meal market is poised to reach a value of USD 46,623.5 million in 2025, and further expand at a CAGR of 4.4% to reach USD 71,714.9 million by the year 2035.
+The global fish meal market is expected to reach USD 46.62 billion in 2025, with a CAGR of 4.4%, growing to USD 71.71 billion by 2035.

 The below table presents a comparative assessment of the variation in CAGR over six months for the base year (2024) and current year (2025) for the global industry.
 This analysis reveals crucial shifts in market performance and indicates revenue realization patterns, thus providing stakeholders with a better vision of the growth trajectory over the year.
 The first half of the year, or H1, spans from January to June.
 The second half, H2, includes the months from July to December.